hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 ##  4. DataLoader

-To define the LightningModule of our dataset, we first define the `from torch.utils.data.Dataset` for the nail data.
+To define the LightningModule of our dataset, we first define the `torch.utils.data.Dataset` for the nail data.

+### 4.1 Define `torch.utils.data.Dataset` for the Nail Data
 ```
 class NailDataset(Dataset):
     def __init__(self, data_root: str, csv_folder: str, train: str, tfms: A.Compose):
         self.data_root = data_root